QBF Merge Resolution is powerful but unnatural: Power of Merge Resolution

+To see why these formulas are false, note that satisfying all the $\delta$ clauses requires all $a_{i,j}$, $1 \le i < j \le n$ to be set to $0$.
+(Consider resolution on the $x$ variables in these clauses.)
+At this setting, all the $\psi$ clauses give back $\LQParity$.

 We can adapt the $\LDQRes$ refutation of $\QParity$ to an $\MRes$ refutation of $\MParity$.
 We describe below exactly how this is achieved.
+The family $\MParity$ consists of two sets of clauses: $\psi$ and $\delta$.
 The proof has two stages.
-In the first stage, the $a$ variables are eliminated.
-The role of these $a_{i,j}$ variables and the $B$-clauses is to build up complex merge-maps meeting the isomorphism condition, so that subsequent resolution steps are enabled.
+In the first stage, the $a_{i,j}$ variables are eliminated from the clauses in $\psi$ using the clauses in $\delta$.
+The role of these $a_{i,j}$ variables and the clauses of $\delta$ is to build up complex merge maps meeting the isomorphism condition, so that subsequent resolution steps are enabled.
 In the second phase, the $\LDQRes$ refutation of $\QParity$ is mimicked, eliminating the $t$ variables.

-(In the proofs below, notice that each line contains a single merge-map.
-This is done because the merge-maps for $z_1$ and $z_2$ in every line are same.
+(In the proofs below, notice that each line contains a single merge map.
+This is done because the merge maps for $z_1$ and $z_2$ in every line are same.
 So, we write them only once to save space.)